filamentphp/filament/packages/app/docs/11-themes.md

 })
 ```

-And add Tailwind to the `postcss.config.js` file:
+And add Tailwind to the `postcss.config.cjs` file:

 ```js
 module.exports = {